 - some types of severe combined immune deficiency (SCID)

-Your emotions are closely linked to the overall appearance and health of your skin, according to
+Your emotions are closely linked to the overall appearance and health of your skin, according to a

 When you’re feeling overwhelmed or threatened, your body releases certain chemicals, including stress hormones like adrenaline and cortisol.
 These substances suppress your immune system, boost inflammation, and weaken your skin’s barrier even more.

 Stress and eczema may become connected in a cycle.
 The more your eczema flares, the more stressed you may become.
 And the more stressed you are, the more your eczema flares.

 Although it’s hard to rid yourself of stress entirely, reducing stressors in your life may help you better manage your eczema.